 Christianity: explained or encountered?

-“How do you share the Gospel with a child?” asks Calvin Samuel, principal of the London School of Theology on an upcoming episode of GOD TV’s groundbreaking new series, Questioning Christianity.
+“How do you share the Gospel with a child?” asks Calvin Samuel, principal of the London School of Theology on GOD TV’s groundbreaking series, Questioning Christianity.
 Also, “Is Christianity to be explained or encountered?” he contemplates.

 Watch this video clip from episode 8 and hear answers from the GOD TV panel, comprising of Sarah Yardley, Chick Yuill, Sue Eldridge and Cris Rogers.
 Together with Calvin they draw from personal parenting experiences to share how they would explain God to a child.
 This dynamic group of ministry leaders will inspire you as you hear their responses to these questions.